dnoonan08/hcal_teststand_scripts/readme.md

 When you initialize a teststand (see above), it reads configuration information from `configuration/teststands.txt`.
 For example, the presence of front-end crates is specified by a list of identifying integers.
 The QIE cards are specified as sets of lists for each front-end crate, separated by semicolons.
 Both of these organizations are stored in the `fe` variable (a dictionary) of your teststand object.

 # Recent Changes
+* 150505: I turned all of the modules into a simple package called `hcal_teststand`.
+From now on, only keep scripts and `readme.md` in the main directory.
+I renamed `playground.py` to `example.py` and changed its contents a little to be slightly more educational.
+I changed the default teststand of each script to `904`.
+I fixed a minor bug in `ngccm.send_commands_parsed` that saved the wrong command result.
 * 150429: I renamed `uhtr.get_links` to `uhtr.find_links`.
 The `uhtr.get_links` function now does something much more powerful, actually returning link objects which contain the "uHTR mapping" information.
 I moved `ngccm.set_unique_id` (and other similar functions) to the `qie` namespace.
 * 150428: I moved some things around.
 I really like the `uhtr.link` class, so I'm going to finish implementing it everywhere tomorrow.
 This will integrate the "uhtr map" idea into the basic framework.
 * 150424: Added `uhtr_map.py` (see [documentation above](#uhtr_map)).
 In doing this, I moved `uhtr.map_links` from `uhtr` to `uhtr_map` and renamed it to `read_links`, I fixed a minor "hardcode" bug in `ngccm.set_unique_id`, and I incorporated `ngccm.link_test_mode` and `ngccm.link_test_modeB` into `hcal_teststand.set_mode`.